 The Royal Touch: Sacred Monarchy and Scrofula in England and France by Marc Bloch, translated by J. E. Anderson.
 Explores the belief that kings had the power to cure people from all strands of society from illness and disease.

 The Likeness of the King: A Prehistory of Portraiture in Late Medieval France by Stephen Perkinson.
-Through an examination of well-known images of kings, as well as objects such as royal seals, Perkinson demonstrates that these images do not constitute a revolutionary break with the past, but continued representational traditions.
+Examination of well-known images of kings, as well as objects such as royal seals.

 Clash of Crowns by Mary McAuliffe.
 About hostility between French and English kings, from its roots in the time of the Vikings to the cutthroat rivalry between Philip II and Richard Lionheart during the Third Crusade.